prysmaticlabs/prysm/sharding/README.md

 # Prysmatic Labs Main Sharding Reference

-This document serves as a main reference for Prysmatic Labs' sharding implementation for the go-ethereum client, along with our roadmap and compilation of active research and approaches to various sharding schemes.
+This document serves as a main reference for Prysmatic Labs' sharding and beacon chain implementation in Go, along with our roadmap and compilation of active research.

 # Table of Contents